Understanding Git Internals

 Section 2: Git Clone

-Git clone is done by making a request from a git client (installed on your system) to a git server (e.g. GitHub, Gitlab, or your own git server).
-Git uses either SSH or HTTP(S) to communicate with the server.
-You will find the protocol referred to as Smart HTTP(s) because there’s a special syntax to that.
+Git clone is performed by a git client making a request to a git server (e.g. GitHub, GitLab, or a self-hosted git server).
+Git communicates with the server over either SSH or HTTP(S).
+The HTTP(S) variant is referred to as Smart HTTP(S) because of the special request/response syntax it uses.

 Git clone takes place in two steps.